-Before we look at the factors that determine the value of your car accident claim, know this: NO ONE can initially tell you what your car accident claim is worth.
-Not until the facts have been investigated, liability (who is at fault?) is nailed down, your medical treatment is finished, and an experienced personal injury attorney has reviewed the circumstances specific to your case.
+Before we look at the factors that determine the value of your car accident claim, know this: NO ONE can initially tell you what your car accident claim is worth; not until the facts have been investigated, liability is nailed down, your medical treatment is finished, and an experienced personal injury law firm has reviewed your specific case.

 And it's ok not to have an immediate dollar amount thrown at you.
 After all, if your accident had a "price tag," then there would be no opportunity for you to present your particular case, meaning you'd potentially risk shorting yourself thousands of dollars, or the entire claim!

 (Having settled thousands of personal injury cases, we are certain of one fact: No two clients are alike, no two car accidents are alike, no matter how similar they seem.)

 Our firm's #1 goal is likely similar to your own at the moment: recover the maximum amount of compensation for the accident.
 The way to ensure you receive a fair settlement is to present a professional and persuasive case that is supported by medical documentation and measurable course(s) of treatment, e.g., physical therapy.